Hitchwiki/hitchwiki/INSTALL.md

 * Enable debugging mode by setting `debug = true` from `./configs/settings.yml`.
 You'll then see SQL and PHP warnings+errors.
 * Use [Debugging toolbar](https://www.mediawiki.org/wiki/Debugging_toolbar) by setting get/post/cookie variable `hw_debug=1`.
 * See [EventLogging](https://www.mediawiki.org/wiki/Extension:EventLogging) extension
-* Add `strategy: debug` to a role to automically load a (quite limited) [debugger](https://docs.ansible.com/ansible/latest/playbooks_debugger.html) to inspect variables when a task fails.
+* Add `strategy: debug` to a role to automatically load a (quite limited) [debugger](https://docs.ansible.com/ansible/latest/playbooks_debugger.html) to inspect variables when a task fails.
 * Check the syntax of Ansible Playbooks,  with:
     ```bash
     ansible-playbook hitchwiki.yml --syntax-check